Questions to Ask Your Angry Child

 Sometimes, a child may not be able to express what he or she is feeling at that moment.
 Encouraging words like the following may help him or her to feel better about the situation:

 “I’m glad you told me this is happening.
-I’m sorry you got hurt and scared.
-I’m going to help you with this and we will figure something out together.
+Sorry that you got hurt and scared.
+And, I’m going to help you with this and we will figure something out together.
 You’re strong and smart, and I believe in you.”

 Anger Management Exercises